 Coronavirus (COVID-19) Resources

 The Coronavirus Pandemic has changed the way we live and work.
-Those of us who work in essential services have a responsibility to keep providing services to our customers.
+Those of us who work in essential services have a responsibility to continue providing services to our customers.
 The resources below will be helpful to you as we get through this pandemic together.
 This page will be updated as information comes in.

 The Utah Division of Drinking Water and the National Rural Water Association have released statements concerning the novel Coronavirus.
 The Environmental Protection Agency (EPA) also released a letter to Governors about the Presidential Declaration of a National Emergency.